-Since the end of 2019 investment markets have been volatile.
+Since the end of 2020 investment markets have been volatile.
 The Fund invests in many investments including equities, securities, property, cash and loans.
-Several of these investment markets have decreased in market value substantially, which has had a negative effect on the value of investments held by the Fund.
 The Fund still has a substantial level of equity, and is in a strong position to be able to repay the debenture whenever required.